robertmeta/emacspeak-support/README.md

 **Based on:** Patch by Parham Doustdar (Emacspeak mailing list, December 26, 2025)

-### voiceover-support

-Provides VoiceOver-style navigation keybindings for Emacspeak.

-**Features:**

-- Familiar keybindings for users coming from macOS VoiceOver
-- Enable with `emacspeak-support-enable-voiceover`

 ## Contributing

 Contributions are welcome!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on: